msseeley/ads/notes: Built-in_JS_method_runtimes.md

 - Understand Big O context of JS Objects & Arrays
 - Compare & Contrast Runtimes for DS and built-in methods

-# 1. Big O and Javascript Objects & Arrays
+## Big O & Objects
 _Clarification technically an Array is a kind of object.
-Object in this context is referring to the data structure with a key-value lookup._
+Object in this context is referring to the data structure with a key-value lookup._ <br><br>

-## Big O & Objects
 Objects are useful for storage of data where order doesn't matter and you need fast insertion and removal.
 - In JS objects function as a **hashmap**